thenexthub/Codira/stdlib/public/Protobuf/protoc-gen-codira/Docs.docc/index.md

   be exposed outside the module they are compiled into.

-##### Generation Option: `ProtoPathModuleMappings` - Swift Module names for proto paths
+##### Generation Option: `ProtoPathModuleMappings` - Codira Module names for proto paths

-By default, the code generator assumes all of the resulting Swift files will be put into the same module.
+By default, the code generator assumes all of the resulting Codira files will be put into the same module.
 However, since protos can reference types from another proto file, those generated files might end up in different modules.
 This option allows you to specify that the code generated from the proto